anthonyjwwong/Rock-Paper-Scissors/README.md

 # Rock Paper Scissors Project(Odin Project)

 ## What is it?
-Simple Rock Paper Scissors Game vs the computerScore
+Simple Rock Paper Scissors game created using HTML, Css and JavaScript.

 ## Win condition
 Play best to 10.